Scalars๐

 that represents a 3D vector using a tuple of three integers.

-corresponds to a Django model field, we could also let Undine know
+If Vector3 corresponds to a Django Model field, you could also let Undine know

-can be converted automatically to our scalar for QueryType
+can be converted automatically to your scalar for Fields,

 More on this in the "Hacking Undine" section.